Bcachefs: Features

 Bcachefs is a copy-on-write (COW) file system for Linux-based operating systems.
-Planned or existing features for Bcachefs include caching, full file-system encryption using the ChaCha20 and Poly1305 algorithms, native compression via zlib, LZ4, and Zstandard, snapshots, CRC-32C and 64-bit checksumming.
-It can use multiple block devices, including in RAID configurations.
-Bcachefs provides all the functionality of Bcache, a block-layer cache system for Linux, with which Bcachefs shares about 80% of its code.
+Features include caching, full file-system encryption using the ChaCha20 and Poly1305 algorithms, native compression via LZ4, gzip and Zstandard, snapshots, CRC-32C and 64-bit checksumming.
+It can span block devices, including in RAID configurations.

+Earlier versions of Bcachefs provided all the functionality of Bcache, a block-layer cache system for Linux, with which Bcachefs shares about 80% of its code.
+As of December 2021, the block-layer cache functionality has been removed.